 Since the Kickoff on 1 Aug 2012, we've held DCO sessions on the National Initiative for Cyberspace Education (NICE) Framework and Standard Core Docs, and on the new Pathways Program (new hiring process).
 We also published two issues of our newsletter, CyberSync.
-If you missed any of these, they can be reviewed on the Career Field Team CoP at (here)<CAC Enabled Site>.

 Additionally, we conducted roadshows at Hickam, Hill, Tinker, Maxwell/Gunter, Eglin and Hurlburt Air Force Bases as well as USAFE.
 This year, we have many more activities scheduled to include DCO sessions on Senior Leader Perspectives, Career Field Team Roadshow, Mentoring, and Training.
 We're also planning a wrap-up session in July.
 Stay tuned!